dougeby/IntuneDocs/intune/device-restrictions-ios.md

 ### Device enrollment and automated device enrollment (supervised)

-In the restricted apps list, you can configure one of the following lists:
+- **Type of restricted apps list**: Create a list of apps that users aren't allowed to install or use.
+Your options:

+  - **Not configured** (default): There are no restrictions from Intune.
+Users have access to apps you assign, and built-in apps.
-- **Prohibited apps**: A list of apps not managed by Intune that you don't want installed on the device.
-If a user installs an app from this list, you're notified by Intune.
+  - **Prohibited apps**: Apps not managed by Intune that you don't want installed on the device.
+Users aren't prevented from installing a prohibited app.
+But if a user installs an app from this list, it's reported in Intune.
-- **Approved apps**: A list of apps that users are allowed to install.
-To stay compliant, users must not install other apps.
+  - **Approved apps**: Apps that users are allowed to install.
+Users must not install apps that aren't listed.
 Apps that are managed by Intune are automatically allowed.
-If a user installs an app from this list, you're notified by Intune.
+Users aren't prevented from installing an app that isn't on the approved list.
+But if they do, it's reported in Intune.

 To add apps to these lists, you can: